Matrix organisational structure – an outdated organisational structure

 The organisational structure is important for the success of any business.
 I will explore how a matrix organisational structure can destroy your business.

-The organisational structure is extremely important for the success of any business.
+The organisational structure is extremely important for the success of a Digital Product Company.
 In this blog post, I will explore how a matrix organisational structure built in the style of a matrix organisation can harm your company.

-We believe the matrix organisational structure is a complete outdated model for companies that are creating Digital Products, but the organisational model is just a piece of it!
+We believe the matrix organisational structure is a completely outdated model for companies that are creating Digital Products, but the organisational model is just a piece of it!

 An organisational structure with a matrix design is bad